-Private lenders have realized that conservative lending guidelines used by banks and other lenders in Canada often exclude many individuals who are in fact able to repay the money they borrow.
+Private mortgages have emerged as an alternative for borrowers who don’t meet the conservative lending guidelines used by banks and other lenders in Canada; these exclude many individuals who are in fact able to repay the money they borrow, but may have poor credit, or an unconfirmable source of income.
 If you’ve been turned away by a traditional lender for any reason, a private lender is often willing to look beyond your credit history to see how they can help you get the money you need – fast.

 What is a private mortgage?